pantheon-systems/documentation/source/content/wordpress-cron.md

 #### Problems With High Traffic Sites

-If your WordPress powered site is high traffic, you may run into problems with WP-Cron.
+If your WordPress-powered site is high traffic, you may run into problems with WP-Cron.
 The main issues that come up are **race conditions** and **long running processes**.

 - **Race condition**: When more than one user visits your site and triggers WP-Cron to execute the same task.
 WP-Cron works hard to eliminate race conditions, but they can still happen, especially on high traffic sites.
 - **Long running process**: Any task that takes longer than the standard 60 seconds to run.
 Developers can adjust how long a PHP task is allowed to run with the `set_time_limit()` function.
 If this is set to be longer than the window between tasks, then you can end up with more than one copy of `wp-cron.php` executing.

-Both of these issues are addressed within WP-Cron's internal [ locking](https://core.trac.wordpress.org/browser/tags/4.1.1/src/wp-includes/cron.php#L231) and are not common problems; however, they can still occasionally happen.
+Both of these issues are addressed within WP-Cron's internal [locking](https://core.trac.wordpress.org/browser/tags/4.1.1/src/wp-includes/cron.php#L231) and are not common problems; however, they can still occasionally happen.